Skip to main content

 3-6 months

-Blocking for future modifications is almost negligible cost during a larger remodel.
+Blocking walls with 2x6 backing for future Moen grab bars is almost negligible cost during a larger remodel — $50–$100 per location while framing is open.

 Sequence of Work